This week, all eyes are on London.

 Political leaders and heads of state from over 82 countries, as well as members of non-governmental organizations, academic institutions, and the business community, will come together for the Illegal Wildlife Trade (IWT) Conference in London, where they will help secure commitments to end the illegal wildlife trade, build coalitions, and close markets.

 Since the conference was held in Hanoi two years ago, a number of critical gains have been made.
 Most significant has been the historic closure of China’s ivory market.
-It is now illegal to buy or sell products made from elephant tusks anywhere in mainland China.
-Meanwhile, the United Kingdom, Hong Kong, and Taiwan have all announced domestic ivory bans of their own, earning much-deserved accolades.
+It is now illegal to buy or sell products made from elephant tusks anywhere in mainland China (including Taiwan and Hong Kong SAR.)
+Meanwhile, the United Kingdom has also announced a domestic ivory ban of their own, earning much-deserved accolades.
 Thailand has implemented much stronger regulations and cracked down on ivory sales.

 The end of the global ivory trade is now in sight for the first time in history.
 But more action is needed.